 And, What About Digital Versions of the Games?

-It is 2020.
-Many titles are available for purchase as digital games from online stores.
+In this day and age, many titles are available for purchase as digital games from online stores.
 You simply buy the game and download it to your console’s hard drive.
 Digital games are the most convenient form of gaming; you only need to turn on your console and select the game from the console’s menu.
-No disk or cartridge are required.
+They require no disk or cartridge.
 You do not need to worry about scratches on disks or dust in a cartridge.

 Whether you opt for the original versions of retro games or the multitude of other options available with you will depend on what kind of a gamer you are.